ingowald/optix7course/README.md

   `export OptiX_INSTALL_DIR=<wherever you installed OptiX 7.0 SDK>`
   - on windows, the installer should automatically put it into the right directory

-The literally only *external* library we use is GLFW for windowing, and even this one we actually build on the fly under Windows, so installing it is required only under Linux.
+The only *external* library we use is GLFW for windowing, and even this one we build on the fly under Windows, so installing it is required only under Linux.

 Detailed steps below: